 Population-averaged results in biological assays can be misleading due to the inherent heterogeneity within a population of cells.
 In cases where the cells of interest are in minority, the majority can mask the target result.
 It is also conceivable for the response to be dynamic and time-sensitive.
 These attributions of population-averaged assays call for more advanced tools for single-cell resolution assays.

-Undoubtedly, one of the most significant applications of droplet microfluidics has been in single-cell analysis.
+Undoubtedly, one of the most significant applications of droplet microfluidics devices has been in single-cell analysis.
 Here, the droplet generator makes droplets comparable to the size of the target cells and encapsulates the cells.
 Upon encapsulation, the cells can mix with a lysing reagent and undergo one or multiple enzymatic reactions at single-cell resolution.
 The droplets normally are 10-100 micron in diameter which makes them comparable to the size of eukaryotic cells.
-Droplet microfluidic designs such as dropseq and indrop amongst the highly popular single-cell analysis microfluidics chips.
+Droplet microfluidic chips such as dropseq and indrop amongst the highly popular single-cell analysis microfluidics chips.

 A considerable amount of work in this area has been devoted to expanding this technology for the detection and modification of the droplets for single-cell analysis.
 Fluorescent-based methods for droplet detection are widely used where droplets containing a particular analyte fluoresce and can be distinguished easily.
 More sophisticated systems incorporate laser data acquisition systems for real-time analysis to detect the fluorescing droplets in real-time.
 These systems can then be connected to a pair of electrodes to sort the droplets according to the fluorescent signal.